 Considering the fact that APEC is not a conventional international organization, it has not a rigid organization structure or a formal leader.
 The agenda of the APEC summit is defined by the host country that holds the chair of the forum for one year.
-In 2019 APEC was hosted by Chile, in 2020 by Malaysia and in 2021 it is New Zeland that holds the chair.
+In 2021 APEC was hosted by New Zeland, in 2022 by Thailand and in 2023 it is USA that holds the chair.
 Although, it has a permanent secretariat responsible for providing advisory services and logistical support.
 The APEC secretariat is in Singapore.

 The anti-corruption issues within APEC are addressed by the Anti-Corruption and Transparency Experts Working Group (ACTWG), firstly as an Anti-Corruption Task Force, established in 2004, which status was upgraded to a Working Group in 2011.
 The ACTWG holds its plenary meetings twice a year.
 The reference documents that define the major items of the APEC anti-corruption agenda are the APEC Transparency Standards and the following document, adopted by the leaders at the 12th summit in 2004:

 - Santiago Commitment to Fight Corruption and Ensure Transparency;

 - АРЕС Course of Action on Fighting Corruption and Ensuring Transparency, adopted as a follow-up to the Santiago Commitment.